Eigenspace Visualization

 About This MicroSim

-This 3D visualization demonstrates how eigenspaces are vector subspaces containing all eigenvectors for a given eigenvalue.
-The dimension of an eigenspace (geometric multiplicity) determines whether it appears as a line (1D) or plane (2D) through the origin.
+This 2D visualization demonstrates how eigenspaces are vector subspaces containing all eigenvectors for a given eigenvalue.
+Eigenvectors are shown as colored arrows, and their corresponding eigenspaces are displayed as semi-transparent lines extending through the origin.

 Key Features:

-- Multiple examples: Browse through matrices with different eigenspace structures
+- Multiple matrix examples: Browse through different 2×2 matrices with varying eigenspace structures

-- Eigenvector arrows: Toggle to see individual eigenvector directions
+- Eigenvector arrows: Solid arrows showing unit eigenvector directions

-- Color-coded: Each eigenvalue has a distinct color
+- Color-coded legend: Each eigenvalue and eigenvector pair has a distinct color

 How to Use